JulienPalard/peps/pep-0xxx.rst

 should be avoided.

-Using subdomains like "es.docs.python.org" or "docs.es.python.org" is possible but confusing ("is it `es.doc` or `doc.es`?"), underscores or hyphens may also look strange in subdomains like `pt-br.doc.python.org`.
-SEOMoz [23]_ correlated the presence of hyphens as a negative factor.
+Using subdomains like "es.docs.python.org" or "docs.es.python.org" is possible but confusing ("is it `es.docs.python.org` or `docs.es.python.org`?").
+Hyphens in subdomains like
+`pt-br.doc.python.org` in uncommon and SEOMoz [23]_ correlated the presence of hyphens as a negative factor.
 Usage of underscores in subdomain is prohibited by the RFC1123 [24]_, section 2.1.
-Finally using subdomains means creating SSL certificates for each languages, which is more maintenance, and will probably causes us troubles in language pickers if, like for version picker, we want a preflight to check if the translation exists in the given version: preflight will probably be blocked by same-origin-policy.
+Finally using subdomains means creating TLS certificates for each languages, which is more maintenance, and will probably causes us troubles in language pickers if, like for version picker, we want a preflight to check if the translation exists in the given version: preflight will probably be blocked by same-origin-policy.
+Wildcard TLS certificates are very expensive.

 Using content negociation (HTTP headers ``Accept-Language`` in the request and ``Vary: Accept-Language``) leads to a bad user experience where they can't easily change the language.
 According to Mozilla:
 "This header is a hint to be used when the server has no way of determining the language via another way, like a specific URL, that is controlled by an explicit user decision."
 [25]_.
 As we want to be